Pacific Life life insurance review 2020

 What types of life insurance coverage does Pacific Life offer?

-Pacific Life offers a suite of term and permanent life insurance policies, but universal coverage is where it shines.
+Pacific Life offers a suite of term and permanent life insurance policies, but it specializes in universal life insurance.

 Pacific Life offers term life policies with both fixed and adjustable premiums over 10, 15, 20, 25 and 30 years.
 Choose from Pacific PRIME Term (no medical exam), Pacific Perm ART (annual renewal with increasing premiums) and PL Promise Term (fluid underwriting with no rate class restrictions).